chadmando/thinkinginbytes/content/posts/asking-ai-about-password-length-part-1/index.md

 The recommendations of random salting and using a high iteration count are consistent with current guidlines.
 Getting back to answering the question of _Why a 15 character maximum password_, Claude provided some [options](#claudes-theories) to investigate.

-In [Part 2](), I'll summarize ChatGPT's answers regarding password lenght limits.
+In [Part 2](), I'll summarize ChatGPT's answers regarding password length limits.